IE University brings together more than 1,200 graduates from 80 countries at Global Alumni Weekend 2019 in Madrid

 Meeting was attended by 60 international experts who shared their views on the main challenges facing the business world.

 IE University has gathered more than 1,200 graduates from 80 countries to its Global Alumni Weekend, the institution’s main annual meeting of former students.
 This year, graduates returned to Madrid center to analyze the challenges of technology, leadership and innovation, along with the impact of the international socio-economic situation, as well as the main challenges faced by companies dealing with issues such as Brexit, trade wars and anti-globalization.

 The deans of IE University’s five schools attended the event: IE Business School, IE Law School, IE School of Global & Public Affairs, IE School of Human Sciences & Technology and IE School of Architecture and Design, as well as experts from the faculty.

-Participants at the Global Alumni Weekend had the opportunity to attend more than 50 master classes, as well as visiting new areas and buildings at the IE University campus in Madrid, taking in technological immersion at the WOW Room, IE University’s classroom of the future.
+Participants at the Global Alumni Weekend had the opportunity to attend more than 50 master classes, as well as visiting new areas and buildings at the study center in Madrid, taking in technological immersion at the WOW Room, IE University’s classroom of the future.
 They also visited Area 31 entrepreneurship hub.
 At the same time, former students met with top executives from the business world, allowing them to consolidate their international network.

 “I am always proud to welcome back all our graduates and their families.”